 6. Get Travel Insurance

-We buy inurance from World Nomads or SafetyWing.
+We buy insurance from World Nomads or SafetyWing.
 They’re both leading travel medical insurance providers often used by digital nomads.
 Check out my article on why we buy travel insurance for more information.
-You can follow the links to get a free quote from World Nomads or SafetyWing.

 7. Bring the Right Power Adapter